 The typically American concept of the ‘gold star parents’ is an interesting one.
-For those who don’t have a clue as to who they are, these folks have something in common – they are the parents and spouses of American soldiers who have lost their lives on active duty.
+For those who don’t have a clue as to who they are, these folks have something in common – they are the parents of American soldiers who have lost their lives on active duty.

 I am not sure whether Gold Star status applies to even service personnel who died accidentally during a conflict, like maybe while the dude was handling explosives in a military base or while on a training flight.
 It probably doesn’t.
 But I have decided not to lose sleep worrying over that.

 You must think I am being really really insensitive.
 Just hear me out.

 When I watched Khizr Khan and his wife on TV at the Democratic National Convention in 2016, proudly announcing their Gold Star status, it struck me that my country of birth, India, has no such exclusive club of parents.
 Thousands of Indian Army soldiers die every year trying to secure their motherland’s borders against Pakistani and Chinese infiltrators, but you don’t get to see either the Indian Government or the public going overboard and forming cult-like fraternities of Gold Star families.
 They honor the sacrifices of their martyrs and they move on with their lives.

 I am sure its the same on the Pakistani and Chinese sides.
 Neither do the Europeans nor even the Russians have anything close to ‘Gold Star parents’.
 America is the only nation which raises the parents of dead soldiers to a kind of God-like status.
-An even bigger irony is that those American soldiers that do survive and manage to get back home, are shunned and treated like crap by a corrupt bureaucracy.
+An even bigger irony is that those American soldiers that do survive and manage to get back home, are shunned and treated like crap by a corrupt Veterans’ Affairs Department.
+But more about that later.

 The ancient Spartans had moms who handed their 6-year old male children over to the state, to be groomed to do battle and die as heroes.
 When they did inevitably die, the parents were honored – if only symbolically – pretty much like the American Gold Star parents of today.